openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `subject_syntax_types_supported`
     * REQUIRED.
 A JSON array of strings representing supported Subject Syntax Types.
 Valid values include `jkt` and `did`.
 For detailed description, see #sub-syntax-type.
 * `did_methods_supported`
     * OPTIONAL.
 A JSON array of strings representing supported DID methods, with a `did:` prefix and `:` suffix.
 For example, support for the DID method  `example` would be represented by `did:example:` as a string value.
-Specifying `did` as a supported option in `subject_identifier_types_supported` while omitting `did_methods_supported` indicates the Relying Party will attempt to support all DID methods.
+Specifying `did` as a supported option in `subject_syntax_types_supported` while omitting `did_methods_supported` indicates the Relying Party will attempt to support all DID methods.

 Other registration parameters defined in [@!OpenID.Registration] MAY be used.
 Examples are explanatory parameters such as `policy_uri`, `tos_uri`, and `logo_uri`.
 If the RP uses more than one Redirection URI, the `redirect_uris` parameter would be used to register them.
 Finally, if the RP is requesting encrypted responses, it would typically use the `jwks_uri`, `id_token_encrypted_response_alg` and `id_token_encrypted_response_enc` parameters.